 I’ve always been able to recognize my own ignorance.
 I’m not a Master of anything, but I’m passionate about a lot of things.
-Things that still intrigue me, for I understand that I don’t know all about it, but still want to change that.
+Things that still intrigue me, for I understand that I don’t know all about them, but I still want to change that.
 I want to know all about it.
-But the cheer acceptance of my ignorance makes things still mysterious and intriguing.
+The cheer acceptance of my ignorance makes things still mysterious and intriguing.

 I believe passion comes from the heart wanting more of something.